navjotsagoo/cf-sample-app-nodejs/README.md

 # Node.js Sample App

-Tanzu Container Build Service - Deploy to AKS
+Build and Deploy Apps in Azure with AI at Azure DoD Summit